nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 ## Evaluation metrics
 Below we define the metrics for the nuScenes tracking task.
+Contrary to most benchmarks, each metric here is averaged over all classes (except the runtime).
 The challenge winner will be determined based on AMOTA.
 Additionally a number of secondary metrics are computed and shown on the leaderboard.